Empire with a Dark Secret

 - War crimes committed by Japan during the Second World War are still taboo in today's Japan.
-A few official references still exist to it being a fight against imperialism.
+A few official references still exist to it being a fight against Western imperialism.
 The people they conquered are not happy with that portrayal.

 - In the Soviet Union, the existence of the Molotov-Ribbentrop Pact with Nazi Germany was vigorously denied by the Communist authorities until 1989.
 Likewise, the 1940 massacre of Polish officers in Katyn was vigorously denied as being a Soviet atrocity, the blame being laid on Nazi Germany between the massacre's discovery in 1943 and the opening of Soviet records in 1990, following the USSR's collapse.